top of page

 Background of the therapy:

-Studies show that deep tissue massages are more effective in relieving chronic back pain than traditional therapeutic massages.
+Studies show that deep tissue massages are more effective than traditional therapeutic massages in relieving chronic back pain.
 (1)

 The exact mechanisms are still being scientifically researched – but there are plausible explanations:

 Natural metabolic processes in the body continuously produce acids, which are normally neutralized and excreted.
-If this balance is disrupted, for example, due to stress, lack of exercise, or an unbalanced diet, it can lead to hyperacidity of the tissue.
-Excess acids are deposited as salts, particularly in muscles and connective tissue, where they promote inflammation and pain.
+If this balance is disrupted, for example, due to stress, lack of exercise, or an unbalanced diet, tissue acidification can occur.
+Excess acids are deposited as salts, particularly in muscles and connective tissue, where they promote inflammatory processes and pain.
 (2)

 Targeted, intense pressure on the affected areas stimulates local blood circulation.
 This improves the body's supply of oxygen and nutrients, removes metabolic waste, and breaks the cycle of pain, hyperacidity, and inflammation.
-In this way, deep tissue massage can support tissue regeneration and contribute to the restoration of inner balance.
+In this way, deep tissue massage can support tissue regeneration and contribute to restoring inner balance.

 (1) M. Romanowski et. al, 2012, A comparison of the effects of deep tissue massage and therapeutic massage on chronic low back pain